-The burden shall be on the Athlete or other Person to establish that any association with Athlete Support Personnel described in Article 2.10.1 or 2.10.2 is not in a professional or sport-related capacity.
+The burden shall be on the Athlete or other Person to establish that any association with Athlete Support Persons described in Article 2.10.1 or 2.10.2 is not in a professional or sport-related capacity.

-If the IOC becomes aware of Athlete Support Personnel who meet the criteria described in Article 2.10.1, 2.10.2 or 2.10.3, it shall submit that information to WADA.
+If the ITA becomes aware of Athlete Support Person who meet the criteria described in Article 2.10.1, 2.10.2 or 2.10.3, it shall submit that information to WADA and the IOC.

-ARTICLE 3 PROOF OF DOPING
+ARTICLE 3 - PROOF OF DOPING